leo-lox/camelus/README.md

 ### Folder Overview for UI

 In the **lib** folder you can find the main directory housing the core UI logic and overall app functionality.
 This directory includes the foundational structure and primary components for each screen.
 In the **routes** folder are defined the app’s navigation pathways.
 Each route specifies how users move between screens and provides clear navigation logic across the app.
 The **components** folder contains reusable UI elements that combine basic components (like atoms and molecules) to build cohesive structures such as headers, forms, or buttons that are used across multiple screens.
 In the **providers** folder you can see how state logic is managed by using Provider to handle and update data across widgets.
 Providers allow consistent state handling throughout the app.

-### UI Component Hierarchy

-In the app’s UI design are three primary levels of components that structure each screen effectively:

- **Atoms**
- The simplest UI elements like buttons and icons.
-It is the basic building blocks of the app.

-**Molecules**\n
-These are combinations of atoms, creating functional units like search bars or post boxed like we used in our feed to achieve slightly more complex elements.

-**Organisms**
+## 4. Architecture
+In the app's architecture, components are organized into three primary categories: Atoms, Molecules and Providers.
+Each category serves a specific purpose to create a scalable and maintainable UI.
+Atoms are the most basic UI elements used frequently throughout the app.
+These components are minimal and reusable.
+In the code you can see a  LongButton for example.
+Code Example:
+**Molecules**
+Molecules are combinations of atoms (e.g., buttons, text fields) that form more complex UI elements.
+They are still reusable but typically encapsulate more logic or user interaction.
-Organisms bring multiple molecules together to form complete sections like a profile page or a feed section.
-It is providing a more comprehensive part of the user interface.
+**Organisms**  bring multiple molecules together, forming complete sections like a profile page or a feed section, providing a more comprehensive part of the user interface.

 ### Using Provider for State Management

 Each provider within the `providers` folder is dedicated to managing a specific part of the app state, such as user authentication, feed updates and message handling.
 Providers allow widgets across the app to access and respond to these data updates.
 It is also making the UI dynamic and responsive to user interactions.